Why It Works

 The result is a baba ganoush that's lighter, creamier, and more intense than any other I've had, with a savory, smoky aroma, bright acidity, a hint of garlicky heat, and plenty of good olive oil flavor.
 (You did remember to use your best olive oil, right?)

-- 2 tablespoons (30ml) juice from 1 lemon, plus more as desired
+2 tablespoons (30 ml) lemon juice from 1 lemon, plus more as desired

 If Using a Grill (recommended): Preheat a gas or charcoal grill to medium heat and place eggplants directly over heat source.
 Cook, turning occasionally with tongs, until eggplants are completely tender and well charred on all sides, 30 to 40 minutes.
 Wrap with foil and let rest 15 minutes.
 Continue to step 3.